Browse Articles

 1. Recompile option at the time of Creation

-In this we create a stored procedure with RECOMPILE option.
-When we call this procedure than every time this procedure will be recompile before executing.
+In this, we create a stored procedure with the RECOMPILE option.
+When we call this procedure then every time this procedure will be recompiled before executing.

 CREATE PROCEDURE usp_InsertEmployee